-Don't let tomato plant diseases threaten your crop of juicy tomatoes.
-Use this guide to identify and treat tomato plant problems as soon as they start.
+Don't let tomato plant diseases such as tomato wilt and tomato pests threaten your crop of juicy tomatoes.
+Use this guide to identify and treat tomato pests and tomato plant problems as soon as they start.

 Tasty and easy to grow, tomatoes are the most popular garden vegetable.
-However, tomato plant diseases can harm your tomato crop.
+However, tomato pests and tomato plant diseases such as tomato wilt can harm your tomato crop.

 Don't let those potential problems scare you away.
 Growing healthy, pest- and disease-free tomato plants is relatively simple.
 Keep your plants healthy by rotating crops, planting disease-resistant varieties, spacing plants properly, mulching, and watering at least 1 inch per week.